Professor Elizabeth Chang | UniSC | University of the Sunshine Coast, Queensland, Australia

 Moreton Bay

-Professor Elizabeth Chang is Professor in ICT and Cyber Security and Discipline Lead in ICT for the School of Science Technology and Engineering.
+Professor Elizabeth Chang is a Professor in ICT and Cyber Security in the School of Science Technology and Engineering reporting directly to the Dean.
 She has been a full Professor for more than 22 years since 2003 and across Computer Science, Information Systems, Defence Logistics, and Cyber Security.
 She has over 34 years of combined academic and industry experience including having served as CIO/CTO or Head of IT in the industry and commerce in Hong Kong and Australia in the late 1990s and early 2000s.

 Professor Chang holds a PhD (1997) and MSc (1992) in Computer Science and Software Engineering, and a BSc in Computer Science and Mathematics.
 She is an IEEE Fellow (USA) and has served as Co-Editor-in-Chief of IEEE Transactions on Industrial Cyber-Physical Systems over the past three years.
 She has also served as an ADCOM member of the IEEE Industrial Electronics Society, and as an Associate Editor for IEEE Transactions on Industrial Informatics and IEEE Transactions on Industrial Electronics for over 15 years.
 In addition, she has chaired more than 20 IEEE international conferences.